 Dr. Craig is working on a book project entitled Fated Falls: Racial Religious Imaginaries in the Study of Trauma.
 Research for a second book focuses on 'alienation' as a concept that originates in Christian views of sin and travels into discourses about labor under capitalism (economics), the contrast between citizenship and foreigner (immigration politics), and divisions in subjectivity (philosophy and psychoanalysis).

-Craig is co-editor with An Yountae of In the Image of Man: Race, Coloniality, and Philosophy of Religion (Duke University Press, forthcoming), and is co-editing with Amy Hollywood and Kris Trujillo the Winter 2021 issue of Representations, and is part of the inaugural cohort of Emerging Scholars in Political Theology.
+Eleanor is co-editor with An Yountae of Beyond Man: Race, Coloniality, and Philosophy of Religion (Duke University Press, forthcoming), is co-editing with Amy Hollywood and Kris Trujillo the Winter 2021 issue of Representations, and is part of the inaugural cohort of Emerging Scholars in Political Theology.

 Eleanor gives seminars on critical pedagogies and classroom power dynamics with the Derek Bok Center for Teaching and Learning.
 Outside of Harvard, Eleanor is a core member of Boston's Asian American Resource Workshop and a political education trainer with the Sticky Rice Project.

 Teaching - EMR 133/WGS 1204: Power, Knowledge, Identity: Critical Approaches to Race and Ethnicity